Skorošice: Geography

 Skorošice is located about 13 km northwest of Jeseník and 80 km north of Olomouc, on the border with Poland.
 The larger part of the municipal territory lies in the Golden Mountains, only the eastern part lies in the Žulová Hilly Land.
 The highest point is on the slope of the Smrk mountain at 1110 m above sea level.
-The built-up area is situated in the valley of the creek Skorošický potok.
+The built-up area is situated in the valley of the stream Skorošický potok.

 History

 The first written mention of Skorošice is from 1290.

 During World War II, the German occupiers operated the E168 and E790 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
 Allied POWs of various nationalities including British and French were imprisoned there.

 In 1949, the municipality of Petrovice was annexed to Skorošice.
 In 1976–1990, Skorošice and Petrovice were municipal parts of Žulová.

 Transport

-The I/60 road from Jeseník to the Czech-Polish border passes through the municipality.
+The I/60 road from Jeseník to the Czech–Polish border runs through the municipality.